cdktf/cdktf-provider-snowflake/docs/dataSnowflakeGrants.python.md

 Lists all the roles granted to the user.

-Note that the PUBLIC role, which is automatically available to every user, is not listed
+Note that the PUBLIC role, which is automatically available to every user, is not listed.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.87.2/docs/data-sources/grants#user DataSnowflakeGrants#user}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.88.0/docs/data-sources/grants#user DataSnowflakeGrants#user}

 ---